The Space Bar: Aftermath and re-release

 The Space Bar became Boffo Games' second and final release.
 The company attempted to survive through 1997, according to Dornbrook, but was "forced to give up" after concrete deals with publishers did not materialize.
 Meretzky noted that a failed project with MGM Interactive that year ultimately ended the company: the publisher requested several redesigns and platform changes, before canceling the game outright.
 As a result, Boffo closed in fall 1997, which Meretzky called in 2005 "one of the saddest days in my twenty-plus years in the industry."
 Dornbrook joined Harmonix by May 1998, while Meretzky became a consultant on Warcraft Adventures: Lord of the Clans and joined developer GameFX in the late 1990s.
 After the failure of the latter venture, he began a job developing casual games at WorldWinner in August 2000.

 On October 28, 2022, The Space Bar was relaunched in a "Super Digital Deluxe Edition" by ZOOM Platform.
-This edition derives from an unreleased DVD version of The Space Bar.
 The game's revival came as part of an agreement between the Jordan Freeman Group and Boffo Intergalactic Games, a company co-founded by Meretzky and billed as "the successor to Boffo Games".
+Boffo Intergalactic Games and Jordan Freeman Group would also release the game via Steam on March 30, 2023.
+The game would remain, like all of ZOOM Platform's previous Steam releases, DRM-Free.